 What is the meaning of Aloha?

-The word "Aloha" has several meanings, and they all share a common Hawaiian origin, history and culture.
-So what does Aloha mean?
+The word "Aloha" has several meanings, and they all share a common Hawaiian origin, history, and culture.
+So what does the term mean?

-History books are not clear when did the "Aloha" expression enter the Hawaiian vocabulary, but several sources date it back to the end of the 18th century.
+History books are not clear on when the "Aloha" expression entered the Hawaiian vocabulary, but several sources date it back to the end of the 18th century.

-Aloha can also be used to greet someone, or say goodbye.
+You can use it to greet someone, or say goodbye.
 Aloha is more than the sum of its meanings; the word/expression relates to a quasi-philosophical definition or concept.

-If we dissect the word "Aloha", we learn more and dive into the roots of Hawaii: "Alo" means "to share"; "oha" means "to show affection or friendship", and "hā" means "life, breath".
+If we dissect the name, we learn more and dive into the roots of Hawaii: "Alo" means "to share"; "oha" means "to show affection or friendship," and "hā" means "life, breath."

-The Aloha Spirit prevailed in the Hawaiian culture and society.
-In less than a century, the famous expression traveled the world and was adopted by multiple languages, with the help of surfing and its cool, laid back approach towards life.
+The Spirit of Aloha prevailed in the Hawaiian culture and society.
+In less than a century, the famous expression traveled the world and was adopted by multiple languages, with the help of surfing and its cool, laid-back attitude towards life.

-To have or not have Aloha, that is the meaning of life.
+To have or not have Aloha, that is the meaning of our existence.
 The popularity of the word kept growing, and Hawaii got a new nickname for the license plates: "Aloha State."

 Despite the overuse of the word "Aloha," the soul of the expression remains unaltered.
-And that is precisely what we should preserve and share, not only as surfers, but also as citizens of the world.
-Aloha nui loa.
+And that is precisely what we should preserve and share, not only as surfers but also as citizens of the world.